recluzegeek/automatic-enigma/Web Development/mongoose.md

 ### Creating Mongoose Model

-- **Define a Schema** &mdash; Begin by describing the schema for your collection or table using the Mongoose constructor.
+- **Define a Schema** &mdash; Begin by describing the schema for the collection or table using the Mongoose constructor.
 The schema serves as a blueprint for what will be stored in the collection.
 It is an object passed to the mongoose.
-Schema static constructor.

   ```js
   const movieSchema = new mongoose.Schema({